 These are the employees that deliver the expertise required to support your innovation.
 They are the ones who excel in certain specific areas.
 This is what makes them valuable to a great extent.
 By encouraging them to get a deeper understanding of their field of interest, you provide the right nurturing environment.
 Appreciating talent and providing ample opportunity for further development of their knowledge base, drives positive results.
 In addition, these actions boost morale, which in turn diffuse into their co-workers.
-To get a better understanding of how employee appreciation will boost retention rates, read our blog on Employee Appreciation which will provide you with informative insights.
+A guide to talent management can help you get a better understanding of how employee appreciation will boost retention rates, read our blog on Employee Appreciation which will provide you with informative insights.

 3. The Follower:

 Let us face it, not everyone is a creative genius or a great performer with deep knowledge.
 Understand that those are not the only attributes which define a great employee.
 Every operation, function, and organization in general needs talent that can follow through your vision with the intent and accuracy of an arrow.
 Just like the prodigy and the performer, the follower also possesses his own unique signature skill.
 These are the people that will do the footwork that will push your progress one step at a time and keep it moving ahead even when there are other factors obstructing focus and intent.

 There are more subtle ways to gauge and develop your talent pool.
 They can be put into place with respect to the growth and focus of your organization.
 However, the talent is only one end of the talent management spectrum, the other being the management of said talent.
 It is important to understand the objectives of talent management.
 The management part is where all the finesse comes into action.
 Because the smallest stones cast also make big ripples in the talent pool.
 Here is a guide to talent management that will help in building healthy talent management system.